-SSI is a needs-based, means-based or entitlement cash benefit for those with special needs or disabilities that have little to no income.
-SSI offers a stream of income starting at \$733 a month for individuals and \$1,103 for couples, which can be used to meet your loved one's basic needs for food, clothing and shelter.
+SSI is a needs-based, or means-tested monthly cash benefit for those with special needs or disabilities that have little to no income.
+SSI offers a stream of income starting at \$841 a month for individuals and \$1261 for couples where both are eligible, which can be used to meet your loved one's basic needs for food, clothing and shelter.
 The exact benefit amount depends on the state and whether the beneficiary receives income or housing from other sources.